 May we speak -> आम्ही बोलू का ( AmhI bolU kA )

-Same sentences can said as “Can you come”, “Can you say”.
+The same sentences can be said as “Can you come”, “Can you say”.

-In Marathi there is not separate form “May you”, “May he” etc. So when using “May” with other than “I” or “We”, sentences should be said as “Can you”, “Can he” etc.
+In Marathi there is not separate from “May you”, “May he” etc. So when using “May” with other than “I” or “We”, sentences should be said as “Can you”, “Can he” etc.